AgriMarketing Program: Step 3. Before you apply

 Sources of funding

-You must clearly indicate all sources of funding for the project, including your contribution and other industry and/or partner sources of funding:
+You must clearly show all sources of funding for your project, including your contribution and other industry and/or partner sources of funding:

-• other federal government departments, agencies and crown corporationsEndnote 1
+• other federal government departments, agencies, and crown corporationsnote 1

 • Industry and/or partners such as: